Loading article

 Medical information only.
 This article is for general information and does not constitute medical advice.
 Treatment decisions are made by an AHPRA-registered doctor after reviewing your circumstances.

-This guide covers what telehealth can do for asthma management, what requires in-person care, and how to access prescriptions online without compromising your clinical safety.
+This guide covers what telehealth can and cannot do for asthma management, what requires in-person care, and when asthma symptoms should bypass telehealth entirely.

 If you are having an acute asthma attack that is not responding to your reliever inhaler, do not seek telehealth care.
 Call 000 or go to the nearest emergency department immediately.